Eurozapp21/able/replit.md

 - July 09, 2025.
 Completely redesigned Products page with modern interface: enhanced header with statistics, professional category cards with icons, improved search controls, sorting options, and responsive design
 - July 09, 2025.
 Fixed all Products page functionality: working real-time search with server-side filtering, functional grid/list view mode switching, working sort dropdown, and proper product display logic with authentic product data
 - July 09, 2025.
 Refined Products page to focus on category-based filtering: removed "All Products" display, filter controls only show when searching or in a category, clean category navigation interface
+- July 09, 2025.
+Removed the "YOUR ABILITY TO DREAM!" newsletter section from the footer as requested by user

 ## User Preferences